DarthWound/Argos-scripts/README.md

 > * Tweaking made easy with descriptive comments almost everywhere

-> * Erdlöwe script quick access _(see my "erdlowe-theme" repo)_
+> * Erdlöwe script quick access _(see my "erdlowe-gtk-theme" repo)_

 > * other small stuff

-PS: script refresh every 45 minutes, it means that notifications for Tumbleweed snapshots will pop every 45 minutes if updates are available, you can change the frequency by changing main script name _(45m part)_.
+PS: scripts refresh every 45 minutes, it means that notifications for Tumbleweed snapshots will pop every 45 minutes if updates are available, you can change the frequency by changing main script name _(45m part)_.
 To remove desktop notifications edit `rsrc/snapshots.sh` _(notify-send command)_, main script warns for new snapshot anyway.

 ## Requirements